Your Driving Habits Offer Clues

 - Be authentic.
 When you lead and communicate, find the style that fits you.
 Don’t try to be someone you’re not.
 People see through fakes.
 “Be yourself,” said Oscar Wilde.
 “Everyone else is already taken.”

 - Celebrate victories.
-Whether they’re small or large successes, communicate milestones, applaud individual and team accomplishments and bask—at least for a little bit—in the fulfillment of a job well done.
+Whether they’re small or large successes, communicate milestones, applaud individual and team accomplishments, and bask-at least for a little bit-in the fulfillment of a job well done.
+Some employers give out monetary awards based on performance reviews as a way to keep their employees satisfied, loyal to the company, and motivate them to move up the ladder.

 Container Store founder Kip Tindell says, “Communication and leadership are the same thing.”